 Develops and Improves as Modern Research Advances

-Culture, tradition, and spiritual beliefs are adopted sentimentally, and difficult to change through academic analysis.
+Culture and tradition are difficult to change through academic analysis.

-For this reason, traditional medicine is difficult to develop, adapt or grow.
+For this reason, traditional medicine is self-limiting and difficult to develop, adapt or grow.

 Classical textbooks from a tradition, thousands of years old, may be treated as sacrosanct (example: Caraka, Avicenna)